PX4/PX4-Devguide/en/setup/building_px4.md

 Then load the CMakeLists.txt in the root firmware folder via File -> Open File or Project -> Select the CMakeLists.txt file.

-After loading, the 'play' button can be configured to run the project by selecting 'custom executable' in the run target configuration and entering 'make' as executable and 'upload' as argument.
+After loading, the **play** button can be configured to run the project by selecting 'custom executable' in the run target configuration and entering 'make' as executable and 'upload' as argument.

 ### Qt Creator on Windows

-> ** Windows has not been tested with Qt creator yet. **
+> **Note** Windows has not been tested for PX4 development with Qt Creator.

 ### Qt Creator on Mac OS